NulledExceptions/cryptanalysis/README.md

 Also, each file can be used like module:

     $ ipython3
-    In [1]: import cipher.alphabetic.affine as a
+    In [1]: import cipher.classic.affine as a

     In [2]: secret = a.Affine('EJJEKI EJ NESR')